pkivolowitz/asm_book/README.md

 ## What you need to work with assembly language on Linux

 Getting the tools for assembly language development is quite straight forward - perhaps you already have them.
 Using `apt` from the Linux terminal, say:

 ```text
 sudo apt update
 sudo apt install build-essential gdb
 ```

+On the Macintosh type:

+`xcode-select --install`

+into a terminal and follow directions.
+Note that `gdb` is replaced by `lldb` with just enough differences to make you cry.

 Then you'll need your favorite editor.
 We currently use `vi` for quick edits and Visual Studio Code for any heavy lifting.

 ## How to build an assembly language

 We use `gcc`, the C "compiler". `g++` could also be used.
+On the Mac, `clang` can also be used.

 What sense does that make... using the "compiler" to "compile" assembly language?

 Well, to answer that one must understand that the word "compiler" refers to only one step in a build sequence.
 What we talk about as being the